GSA/digitalcorps.gsa.gov/_fellows/2022/marcelino-velasquez.md

 university: The George Washington University
 region: northeast
 bio_short: Data scientist ready to work on impactful projects that will have a real effect on the wellbeing of the American public.
-fun_fact: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut quis nostrud laboris. nisi ut aliquip ex ea commodo consequat.
+why: "I am excited about the opportunity to continue learning data science within the federal government and to work on impactful projects that will have a real effect on the well-being of the American public."
+fun_fact: As someone whose family is Garifuna from Honduras, one of Marcelino's goals in life is to build a model of the Garifuna language to help preserve their culture and heritage.
 tags: ['northeast', '2022','Data_Science_And_Analytics']
 track: ['Data Science And Analytics']
 ---

-The opportunities to continue learning Data Science within the federal government and work on impactful projects that will have a real effect on the wellbeing of the American public.
+Marcelino graduated with a Bachelor's of Science in Statistics from George Washington University.
+He enjoys discovering new facts with data as well as building powerful tools with it.
+Besides analyzing data and coding, Marcelino likes to try new foods, walk through nature reserves, learn about new cultures and histories, and cook.